thinknimble/tn-models/README.md

 To install, you must be a member of the ThinkNimble NPM organization.
 If you are not, please contact William <william@thinknimble.com> to invite you to the organization.

 Once invited, you should be able to get the private token associated with your account.
-The following steps describe
+The following steps describe how to configure your computer to use this token.

 ### Configure NPM to Use Your Private Token